thunderquake/redocly-local-test/index.md

 ## Good for readers

-Clean layout and a visible table of contents makes good content a pleasure to read and process.
+Clean layout and a table of contents makes good content a pleasure to read and process.